With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCatholic Charities Diocese Of Covington is a mental health clinic in Latonia, Kentucky, located at 3629 Church Street, 41015.
 Catholic Charities Diocese Of Covington offers outpatient treatment.
-Catholic Charities Diocese Of Covington provides group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
-Some other services provided by Catholic Charities Diocese Of Covington include education services, case management and housing services.
+Catholic Charities Diocese Of Covington provides couples/family therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Some other services provided by Catholic Charities Diocese Of Covington include case management, education services and supported housing.

 Learn MoreBellevue Cboc is one of mental health facilities in Bellevue, Kentucky, located at 103 Landmark Drive, 41073 zip code.
-Bellevue Cboc provides telemedicine/telehealth and outpatient treatment.
-Bellevue Cboc provides couples/family therapy, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Bellevue Cboc also supports people with PTSD and veterans.
-Additional services provided at Bellevue Cboc include chronic disease/illness management, diet and exercise counseling and suicide prevention services.
+Bellevue Cboc provides outpatient treatment and telemedicine/telehealth.
+Bellevue Cboc provides group therapy, psychotropic medication and couples/family therapy to seniors 65 or older, young adults and adults.
+Bellevue Cboc also supports veterans and people with PTSD.
+Additional services provided at Bellevue Cboc include diet and exercise counseling, suicide prevention services and chronic disease/illness management.

 Learn MoreSaint Joseph Orphanage Crisis Stabilization Unit is a mental health clinic in Cincinnati, OH, located at 274 Sutton Road, 45230 zip code area.
-Saint Joseph Orphanage Crisis Stabilization Unit provides telemedicine/telehealth, partial hospitalization/day treatment and residential treatment.
-Saint Joseph Orphanage Crisis Stabilization Unit offers cognitive behavioral therapy, group therapy and dialectical behavior therapy to adults, young adults and children / adolescents.
-Saint Joseph Orphanage Crisis Stabilization Unit also supports people with PTSD, people with trauma and transitional age young adults.
-Additional services offered at Saint Joseph Orphanage Crisis Stabilization Unit include education services, psychosocial rehabilitation services and family psychoeducation.
+Saint Joseph Orphanage Crisis Stabilization Unit provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
+Saint Joseph Orphanage Crisis Stabilization Unit offers trauma therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents, young adults and adults.
+Saint Joseph Orphanage Crisis Stabilization Unit also supports transitional age young adults, people with trauma and people with PTSD.
+Additional services offered at Saint Joseph Orphanage Crisis Stabilization Unit include psychosocial rehabilitation services, education services and suicide prevention services.

 Learn MoreChildrens Home Of Northern Kentucky is a mental health facility in Covington, KY, located at 200 Home Road, 41011 zip code area.
-Childrens Home Of Northern Kentucky provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
-Childrens Home Of Northern Kentucky provides activity therapy, individual psychotherapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Childrens Home Of Northern Kentucky also supports people with trauma, patients with eating disorders and people with PTSD.
-Additional services offered by Childrens Home Of Northern Kentucky consist of intensive case management, integrated primary care services and family psychoeducation.
+Childrens Home Of Northern Kentucky provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Childrens Home Of Northern Kentucky provides activity therapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
+Childrens Home Of Northern Kentucky also supports transitional age young adults, patients with eating disorders and people with PTSD.
+Additional services offered by Childrens Home Of Northern Kentucky consist of integrated primary care services, family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.